taolson/Admiran/README.md

 * `bin/` executables are put here
 * `boot/` contains the asm source for the two pre-built bootstrap compilers (one for Linux, one for MacOS)
 * `doc/` project documentation (mostly incomplete, in-progress right now)  ToDo list
-* `compiler/` contains the Miranda2 source files for the mirac compiler
+* `compiler/` contains the Admiran source files for the amc compiler
 * `lib/` contains the sources for the various libraries, and the runtime.c file
-* `examples/` contains some example programs to show Miranda2 syntax and to try the compiler out
+* `examples/` contains some example programs to show Admiran syntax and to try the compiler out
-* `tools/` contains some tools built with Miranda2 for use on Miranda2 files
+* `tools/` contains some tools built with Admiran for use on Admiran files

-## Configuring and Bootstrapping Miranda2
+## Configuring and Bootstrapping Admiran

-The Miranda2 compiler (mirac) is written in Miranda2, and requires bootstrapping from a pre-built bootstrap compiler.
+The Admiran compiler (amc) is written in Admiran, and requires bootstrapping from a pre-built bootstrap compiler.
 This is mostly automated in the Makefile, but needs a manual configuration step first:

-Edit the config.m file in the compiler directory to modify the values for:
+Edit the config.am file in the compiler directory to modify the values for:

-    hostOS                = Linux         || set to Linux or MacOS miranda2LibPath       = "../lib"      || set to absolute path name for the lib directory, e.g.
+    hostOS                = Linux         || set to Linux or MacOS admiranLibPath        = "../lib"      || set to absolute path name for the lib directory, e.g.
-                                          || "/home/tim/Programming/Miranda2/lib"`
+                                          || "/home/tim/Programming/Admiran/lib"`

 then go back to the top-level directory and type "make".

 The script will bootstrap the compiler in 4 stages:
-1. compile the correct miracBoot asm with the runtime and install in the bin directory (miracBoot)
+1. compile the correct amcBoot asm with the runtime and install in the bin directory (amcBoot)
-2. compile the compiler sources and libraries with this bootstrap compiler (miracStage1).
+2. compile the compiler sources and libraries with this bootstrap compiler (amcStage1).
 This compiler is now configured correctly, but was built with the reduced-functionality bootstrap compiler (no typecheck or inline passes), so it needs to be rebuilt again with itself to enable those features.
-3. re-compile with miracStage1 to create miracStage2.
+3. re-compile with amcStage1 to create amcStage2.
-4. re-compile with miracStage2, to verify that the compiler is stable (produces the same asm file), and install in bin as mirac
+4. re-compile with amcStage2, to verify that the compiler is stable (produces the same asm file), and install in bin as amc

 When complete, it should report
-`=== mirac compiler built successfully ===`
+`=== amc compiler built successfully ===`
-and install as mirac in the supplied bin directory.
+and install as amc in the supplied bin directory.

-It is suggested that you add the bin directory to your PATH variable in your shell, to allow the mirac compiler to be run from anywhere.
+It is suggested that you add the bin directory to your PATH variable in your shell, to allow the amc compiler to be run from anywhere.

 ## Examples

-Here's a small example of a Miranda2 program, to generate and print a list of the first 100 primes:
+Here's a small example of a Admiran program, to generate and print a list of the first 100 primes:

-    || primes.m -- generate primes the lazy recursive way
+    || primes.am -- generate primes the lazy recursive way
     || From David Turner's original "sieve" example

     %import <io>